 - Minor revisions: Make all minor revisions, as defined by this policy, and submit the revised policy to the ICO for verification and posting to the Policy Library.

 NOTE: For verification purposes, a redlined draft is preferred but not required.
 NOTE: If only minor revisions are made during the triennial review, then the revision date will be updated; however, if the minor revisions occur off-cycle then the revision date will remain consistent with the triennial review schedule.

 - Substantive revisions: If substantive revisions are necessary, a full review of the draft policy is required.
-The Responsible Office is, therefore, required to follow the Review and Approval Phase procedures noted in #2 above.
+The Responsible Office is therefore required to follow the Review and Approval Phase procedures discussed in #2 and 3 above.

 - Retirement of an Administrative policy requires approval by the President’s Cabinet.